Saturday, August 16, 2025

 (would be great if a real one would surface)

 In the past months, some netizens have been sharing a story about Shelley meeting music legend John Lennon in the late 1970s.
 The story recounts how the two had met at an art gallery in Manhattan through mutual acquaintances in the art community.
 The post-Beatles Lennon had become philosophical in his later years and had developed a passionate interest in global issues as well as in the influence of pop culture in generation-shaping.
 Well-read Charlie Girl Shelley, who has a degree in history, has an interest in variety of intellectual subjects and concepts as well as in various women's issues.
 The two formed a bond that would result in a genuine and lasting friendship.
 They exchanged letters; and Lennon even gave Shelley a hand-drawn sketch he called "For the Other Charlie" which Shelley framed and kept in her home.
 Lennon's passing in 1980 devastated the Charlie Girl turned Angel and she mourned in private.
 Is the story true?
 Well, taking into consideration that both are intellectually curious individuals and are both very private, maybe it is.
-It would be wonderful if there were pics taken of them together.
+It would be wonderful if there were pics taken of them together though.
 Thank you so much to Vikings Old History, THE REO BROTHERS NATION WORLDWIDE (REOmania), and Grandmas Just Wanna Have Sarcasm at FB as well as boobie1shoe and bud_larosa at IG for sharing the story.
 Thank you too to my friend Andy for sharing this info.

 an AI overview about Shelley and John Lennon's